Pavel Zacha Game Preview: Bruins vs. Ducks

 Zacha Stats vs. the Ducks

-- The Ducks have given up 12 goals in total (three per game), the eighth-fewest allowed in the league.
+- The Ducks have conceded 17 goals in total (2.8 per game), which ranks 10th in the NHL for fewest goals allowed.

 |2023-2024 Season